oracle/weblogic-image-tool/documentation/1.10/content/quickstart/_index.md

 # Quick Start Guide

-Use this Quick Start guide to create a Linux based WebLogic Docker image.
+Use this Quick Start guide to create a Linux based WebLogic container image.